erikdubois/LinuxMint173i3/README.md

 Restart programs to see the changes.

-# making sure variety works
+# Making sure variety works

 We have to change some of the settings in the files.